Danbob81/enabled/README.md

 ### Regular Staff User Goals
 A regular staff user should be able to:
   - log in securely
+  - view their own details and change their password
   - easily and intuitively navigate the site
   - search for and view customers details
   - add and amend customers details easily